 While for women the cut of a pair of jeans is most often characterised by its flattering qualities – whether that be to accentuate or disguise a body part – for men, it’s more about the overall look.
 In choosing your cut of jeans you’re deciding the occasions they'll be worn and the aesthetic you want to purvey.
 "We believe in 24/7 denim," says the 7 For All Mankind team, reflecting on how denim is no longer reserved for off-duty.
 "That's why our fits are diverse.
 You can find something great for every moment of the day."
 Diesel concurs: "Jeans can be dressed up or down, they are for every occasion."

-The key to knowing which cut is right for when, then, is to understand the varying silhouettes.
-With that under your belt you’ll feel equipped to decide on the wash and detailing - the more obvious aesthetic markers.
+The key to knowing which cut is right for when is to understand the varying silhouettes; with that under your belt you’ll feel equipped to decide on the wash and detailing – the more obvious aesthetic markers.

 Skinny Fit: Often crafted with added stretch, this fit will sit close from waistband to ankle.

 Slim Fit: A contemporary style that should hug the legs but loosen up around your ankles.

 Straight Fit: Cut straight in the leg, this fit will feel snug on the thighs but roomier from the knee down.

 Classic Fit: Slack throughout, get the length right to avoid a flaring at the ankle.

 Relaxed Fit: Relaxed in the leg, this fit should still sit snug at the waist.

 While the terms each denim brand uses may vary slightly, most jeans will fit into these five camps, and the terminology isn’t there to confuse: "All of our fits have names, making it easy to remember and repeat buy," explains the C-OF-H MAN team, so it’s worth keeping a memo if you find a style you particularly like.